-Any individual covered by this policy who believes that he or she has been subjected to harassment should contact the ASA President, Executive Director or other ASA Officer.
-Other ASA Officers include: President‐Elect, Vice President, Vice President Elect, Treasurer, Editor‐in‐Chief, Standards Director.
-The list of ASA Officers can be found here.
+Any individual covered by this policy who believes that he or she has been subjected to harassment should contact the ASA President, Vice President, or Executive Director.
+Contact information can be found here.
 The individual reporting the incident is not required nor expected to discuss the concern with the alleged offender.
 All complaints will be treated seriously and will be investigated promptly.
 Confidentiality will be honored to the extent possible as long as the rights of others are not compromised.

 Once a report is received, the Executive Director will inform the President (or other Officer if the complaint involves the President).
 The Executive Director will oversee the conduct of the investigation which may be conducted by the Executive Director, other appropriate staff, legal counsel, or an external consultant.

 In most cases, the complainant will be interviewed first and the written complaint reviewed.
 If the complainant has not already filed a formal written complaint, he or she will be asked to do so.

 The details of the complaint should be provided to the alleged offender by the investigator.

 The alleged offender should be given a reasonable opportunity to respond to the evidence of the complainant and to provide his or her own evidence.

 If the facts are in dispute, further investigatory steps may include interviewing those named as witnesses.

 If, for any reason, the investigator is in doubt about whether or how to continue, he or she will seek counsel from the President or Executive Director.